geoffder/ppx_deriving_scad/README.md

 # [@@deriving scad]
-`ppx_deriving_scad` is a PPX syntax extension that generates functions for the 3d transformation of user defined abstract types and records containing types for which said transformation functions are defined, in particular, the `Scad.t` and `Vec3.t` types of the [Scad_ml library](https://github.com/geoffder/scad-ml).
+`ppx_deriving_scad` is a PPX syntax extension that generates functions for the spatial transformation of user defined abstract types and records containing types for which said transformation functions are defined, in particular, the `Scad.t` and `Vec3.t` types of the [Scad_ml library](https://github.com/geoffder/scad-ml).

 **For example:**